 Mine production: 370 MT

-The DRC and Rwanda switched places for the top spot for tantalum mining in 2017.
+The DRC and Rwanda switched places for tantalum mining in 2017.
 The DRC wound up in second place last year, producing roughly 30 percent of the world’s tantalum.
 In total, it put out 370 MT for the period.

 As mentioned, mining practises in the DRC have a reputation for being being corrupt.
 Steps have been taken to discourage companies from purchasing tantalum produced unethically in the country, but they have faced challenges.